 The Absurdity of It All

 We have had two major hurricanes strike hurricane-prone areas back-to-back in the past two weeks.
 The record, by the way, is 23 hours in 1933.
 I am still waiting to see if we had verified Category 4 sustained winds with Irma, but no matter — Irma and Harvey were major hurricanes.
 These areas have been left alone, along with the rest of the nation, from the known extremes of hurricane frequencies for the past decade.
 That in itself should raise questions as to the idea that CO2 is causing storms to be stronger and more frequent.
-A three-week, well-forecasted period (as far as the hurricane spurt) should right off the bat have people calling into question the shrill voices we are hearing now.
+A three-week, well-forecasted period (as far as the hurricane spurt is concerned) should immediately have people calling into question the shrill voices we are hearing now.

 Think about this.
-Suppose the system that ended up re-intensifying into Harvey had just kept moving; if we had a normal subtropical ridge like we did with Carla, a much bigger storm in 1961 for the Texas coast as far as the extent of wind and a lower pressure, instead of a pattern with a weaker ridge allowing the trough to catch and stop Harvey and produce the tremendous rain.
-It would have been a major hit, but missing Houston and Corpus Christi and ending up like a lot of the other storms that went into that area of Texas, known to people like me who study these but not to most people.
+Suppose the system that ended up re-intensifying into Harvey had just kept moving.
+Suppose we had a normal subtropical ridge like we did with Carla — a much bigger storm in 1961 for the Texas coast as far as the extent of wind and lower pressure are concerned — instead of a pattern with a weaker ridge that allowed the trough to catch and stop Harvey and produced tremendous rain.
+It would have been a major hit, but missing Houston and Corpus Christi and ending up like a lot of the other storms that went into that area of Texas.
+This is known to people like me who study these but not to most people.
 Harvey’s infamy is because of circumstance — opposite the man-made global warming missive about stronger ridges.

-Now consider this: What if the ridge over the Southeast was stronger and forced Harvey further south across the southern gulf?
+Now consider this: What if the ridge over the Southeast was stronger and forced Harvey farther south across the southern Gulf?
 There would be no time for it to intensify, no time to come up, so it would have been like Franklin and Katia — rather normal western Gulf of Mexico hurricanes that are expected over most seasons.
 A stronger ridge may have suppressed Harvey!
 The weakness there is what helped him gain latitude.
 But my point is these occurrences are pattern-driven, not CO2-driven.
 Harvey was a disaster because of reasons that have nothing to do with any argument about climate change.
-One could even argue the stronger subtropical ridge could have saved the U.S. from Harvey, but, alas, there was no stronger ridge; there was a trough.
-So instead of moving west further south, it came up.
+One could even argue that the stronger subtropical ridge could have saved the U.S. from Harvey, but, alas, there was no stronger ridge; there was a trough.
+So instead of moving west from a more southerly latitude, it came up.

 Here’s Franklin, obviously impacted by a stronger ridge to steer it west.

 Now back to Irma.
 Let me play the opposite card, the more intense card.
-Irma’s path 50 miles south to the north coast of Cuba Saturday did two things: 1) it stopped the intensification process it was on, and 2) reversed it.
+Irma’s path 50 miles south to the north coast of Cuba Saturday did two things: 1) it stopped the intensification process, and 2) reversed it.
 If the storm was 50 miles further north it would have been over the water.
-We know the atmosphere and sea surface temperatures were ready for the deepening because it was starting to intensify before reaching Cuba, and after it came off Cuba it intensified again for about 12 hours.
-But that 12-18 hours over land not only took away the period it would have been intensifying, it made Irma re-intensify at a weaker point.
+We know the atmosphere and sea surface temperatures were ready for the deepening because it was starting to intensify before reaching Cuba.
+And after it came off Cuba it intensified again for about 12 hours.
+But that 12 to 18 hours over land not only took away the period it would have been intensifying, it made Irma re-intensify at a weaker point.
 The result was a big mitigating circumstance, one I was covering Friday afternoon and night on national outlets.
 Fifty miles likely saved $50 billion, and 100 miles $100 billion, because a track away from Cuba and 100 miles to the east would have been a worst-case scenario for southeast Florida.

-So was it CO2 that “saved” Florida and forced the storm south into Cuba, or the totality of the forcing that has always been there and resulted in such things since we have started studying hurricanes?
+Was it CO2 that “saved” Florida and forced the storm south into Cuba, or the totality of the forcing that has always been there?
 How can one tell if CO2 caused Irma to be a monster in one place but less of a beast in another?
 The fact is, some modeling caught the move into Cuba, and no model I know of has a CO2 input.
-The argument that the water is warmer because of climate change doesn’t hold water because we have had stronger storms in there (the 1935 Labor Day storm was 35 millibars lower and 50 m.p.h. higher than this), so preexisting knowns debunk the argument of the unknown.
+The argument that the water is warmer because of climate change doesn’t hold water because we have had stronger storms in there (the 1935 Labor Day storm was 35 mb lower and 50 m.p.h. higher than this), so preexisting knowns debunk the argument of the unknown.

-So here is the rule of the AGW agenda-driven comments: If it hits someone, it’s climate change.
-If it misses or is way out at sea, it’s weather.
+So here is the rule for agenda-driven comments when a storm is coming: If it hits someone, it’s climate change.
+If it misses or is way out to sea, it’s weather.